hardikdiyora/UIAutomation/README.md

 # UIAutomation

 ### Basic example of Page object design pattern using JAVA, TestNG, Selenium etc.
+## NOTE : This is developed using specific example website's behaviours.

 ## Steps:
 1. Clone the code.